christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Roman emperor faces no longer appear on Bosphoran coins after emperor Titus.
 Roman emperors also stopped looking "Aryan"/Nordic after the Flavian empire.

 According to the book 'Jesus, King of Edessa' (2012) by Ralph  Ellis [[link](https://web.archive.org/web/20240728150536/https://x.com/ralfellis/status/1809520320077803525)] Jesus ben Gamala/Gamaliel who led the First Jewish–Roman War (66-70 AD) against Rome was also Jesus ben Sapphias and Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy.
 King Izates of Monobazus was a descendant of the dragon bloodline and was married to the sister of Dynamis's mother.
 Tiberius Julius Sauromates II could have also been Simon bar Kokhba (Bar Kokhba means "Son of the Star" which directly links to the "Star and Crescent" symbolism on the coins of Asander/Julius Caesar and Dynamis/Cleopatra) who led the Bar Kokhba revolt (132-136 AD) against Rome.
 Either of these two, as heirs to the Scythian Dragon throne, led a revolt against western Rome.
 The Flavians or Hadrian then erased the Bosphoran connection after putting down these revolts.

+It seems plausable that in the "Jewish-Roman" Wars, the Flavians didn't put down a provincial revolt.
+They launched a blitzkrieg against the core Eastern administration, and this destroyed the Scythian steppe hegemony.
+The Flavians then rewrote history immediately after this.

 Emperor Theodosius, Pope Theophilus I of Alexandria, and Jerome also played a big role in the deception.
 The mainstream claim is that the Library of Alexandria was destroyed by Julius Caesar (48 BC) or Muslim conquest (642 AD).
 The truth is that the final and most devastating burn was ordered by Emperor Theodosius and Pope Theophilus I of Alexandria in 391 AD to erase Serapis cult texts that exposed Christianity’s origins.
 Proof: The Nag Hammadi Library (1945) contained Gnostic texts that matched Serapis theology—proving a cover-up, and the "Letter of Hadrian to Servianus" (found in Vindobonensis manuscript) admits: "Those who worship Serapis are Christians… devotees of Serapis call themselves bishops of Christ."